-B&B was acquired in 2018 by Zola.
+B&B was acquired by Zola in 2018.

-One of the primary goals of the redesign was to make the different parts of the site feel more connected and increase time-on-site.
 I worked closely with the engineering team to evaluate our dataset, and develop algorithms that provided additional relevant content, wherever you were on the site.

 Of particular concern were the data models and information architecture that forced the site into a very siloed organization based on regions.
 These regions had been useful as Borrowed and Blue launched and rolled out content in different areas, but at scale, they were a huge headache.